Voter Registration/Election Information

 Residence for voting purposes as defined in M.R.S.A.
 Title 21A Sec.
 112, is that place where the person has established a fixed and principal home to which the person, whenever temporarily absent, intends to return.
 Under this definition, residence is something a person establishes, not something a person chooses.
 While the definition includes the person’s “intent to return” to a residence, it makes it clear that the residence must in fact exist, and the person must have established it as a fixed and principal home.

 Visit the State of Maine website for voter registration information.

 Absentee Ballot Application Request & Procedures

-There are two different elections held annually.
+There are three different elections held annually.

 The General Election is the state/federal general election which is held on the Tuesday following the first Monday of November.
 Polls open at 8am and close at 8pm and are held at the Guilford Fire Station.
 For more information about registration, statewide referendum & candidates we suggest you visit the Maine Secretary of State’s Election Page.